krishang118/RL-Pong-Game/README.md

 - When restarting the script, it will load this file (if present in the same directory) and start the game.

 ## Customization
-- You may adjust the training parameters (episodes, FPS, learning rate, etc.) in the `Pong DQN Game.py` python script.
+- You may adjust the training parameters (number of episodes, learning rate, etc.) in the `Pong DQN Game.py` python script.
 - To retrain from scratch, delete `dqn_pong_model.pth` and rerun the script.

 ## Contributing